aa15032261/uwa-spab/spab-server/README.md

 ```
 node ./dist/index.js
 ```
-The server app depends on **spab-gui** and **spab-data-struct** sub-projects.
+The server app requires **spab-gui** and **spab-data-struct** sub-projects to run and compile.
 Please ensure the server side maintains the following directory structure:
 ```
 ├── spab-server
 │   ├── dist